Adam Scott: Career

-Film
+1994–2007: Early film and television work

-Scott has appeared in several feature films, including Hellraiser: Bloodline (1996), Star Trek: First Contact (1996), The Lesser Evil (1998), High Crimes (2002), The Aviator (2004), Torque (2004), Monster-in-Law (2005), Knocked Up (2007), Step Brothers (2008), The Vicious Kind (2009), Piranha 3D (2010), Friends with Kids (2012), The Secret Life of Walter Mitty (2013) and Krampus (2015).
+Scott has appeared in several feature films, including Hellraiser: Bloodline (1996), Star Trek: First Contact (1996), The Lesser Evil (1998), High Crimes (2002), The Aviator (2004), Torque (2004), Monster-in-Law (2005), The Matador (2005), and Knocked Up (2007).
+Scott's early television roles include Griff Hawkins in Boy Meets World, Josh on Party of Five, a law intern on Murder One, as well as David's love interest, Ben Cooper, on Six Feet Under.
+His first series regular role was on the controversial and sexually-explicit HBO drama Tell Me You Love Me (2007) as Palek, a husband struggling to conceive with his wife.
+In the first two seasons of the HBO baseball comedy series Eastbound & Down, Scott played a cocaine-addicted baseball front office representative.
+He also appeared on CSI: Miami and Law & Order.

+2008–2015: Parks and Recreation and comedy films

+From 2009 to 2010, Scott starred as Henry Pollard in the Starz network show Party Down.
+For this performance, he earned an Entertainment Weekly Ewwy nomination for Best Actor in a Comedy Series.
+In 2010, Scott joined the cast of NBC's acclaimed comedy series Parks and Recreation, in which he played Ben Wyatt, a state auditor who arrives in the fictional town of Pawnee, Indiana, to evaluate the town's funds and eventually becomes the love interest of Leslie Knope.
+He appeared as a guest star in the second season before becoming a main character for the remainder of the series, which ended in 2015.

-Scott attributes his pivot from dramatic to comedic roles to landing the part of Derek Huff in Step Brothers (2008), as he learned comedic improvisation from his co-stars, Will Farrell, John C Reilly, and Kathryn Hahn.
+During this period Scott appeared in the films Step Brothers (2008), The Vicious Kind (2009), Piranha 3D (2010), Friends with Kids (2012), The Secret Life of Walter Mitty (2013), and Krampus (2015).
+Scott attributes his pivot from dramatic to comedic roles to landing the part of Derek Huff in Step Brothers, as he learned comedic improvisation from his co-stars Will Ferrell, John C. Reilly, and Kathryn Hahn.

-He played antagonist Ted Hendricks, Walter Mitty's boss, in the 2013 Ben Stiller remake of The Secret Life of Walter Mitty.
-His other major studio comedies include Hot Tub Time Machine 2 and the Christmas comedy-horror film Krampus, both in 2015.

 Scott has appeared in and produced numerous independent films.
 He starred as Caleb Sinclaire in the 2010 film The Vicious Kind, for which Scott was nominated for an Independent Spirit Award for Best Actor.
 The film itself received positive reviews, and he won two individual awards at two separate film festivals.
-He starred in two films by Matt Bissonette, Who Loves the Sun (2006) and Passenger Side, released on DVD on October 26, 2010.
-He appeared in the films Our Idiot Brother (2011) with Paul Rudd and Leslye Hedland's 2012 Bachelorette.
+He starred in two films by Matt Bissonette, Who Loves the Sun (2006) and Passenger Side (2009), released on DVD on October 26, 2010.
+He appeared in the films Our Idiot Brother (2011) with Paul Rudd and Leslye Headland's Bachelorette (2012).
 He had lead roles in Friends with Kids (2012) and A.C.O.D.
 (2013).

-In 2015, he executive produced and starred in the comedy film The Overnight.

-Scott and Paul Rudd teamed up again to act in and produce the indie comedy Fun Mom Dinner (2017).